Inpatient Overflow Management with Proximal Policy Optimization: Case Study

 \subsection{Model Settings}

 The model settings for our case study are based on the five-pool system from~\cite{dai2019inpatient}, which is calibrated using aggregate patient-flow statistics from a large teaching hospital in Asia.
 The calibrated system has 315 servers (inpatient beds) and a daily arrival rate of 70 customers (patients).
 Time-varying arrival and discharge patterns are detailed in Appendix~\ref{app:case-study}.
+Each day is divided into eight decision epochs.
 Each class (medical specialty) has a dedicated primary ward, one preferred overflow ward, and two secondary overflow wards.
 The corresponding overflow costs are $B = (B_1, B_2)$, with $B_1 < B_2$ to reflect ward preferences.
-We set the baseline values at $B = (30, 35)$ for overflow costs and $C = 6$ for holding costs.
-These cost parameters act as ``tuning knobs,'' which allow managers to adjust them to generate Pareto curves and balance congestion with overflow rates to meet target performance goals.
+Following~\cite{dai2019inpatient}, we set $C = 6$ and test overflow costs ranging from 5 to 65, with $B = (30, 35)$ as the baseline.\footnote{Using estimates from prior studies linking waiting and overflow to inpatient LOS extensions (Singer et al. 2011, Howlett et al. 2026, Song et al. 2020), one overflow event is approximately comparable to 6.4--10.2 hours of waiting.
+Under our normalization of a holding cost of 6 per patient per 3-hour epoch (i.e., 2 per patient-hour), this corresponds to an overflow cost of 12.8--20.4 as an order-of-magnitude benchmark.
+Additional operational burdens, such as coordination effort and spillovers, may justify larger values.
+We therefore vary overflow costs over a broad range rather than relying on a single calibrated value.} As these costs are difficult to estimate accurately, we plot Pareto curves by varying them to show the trade-off between congestion and overflow rates, allowing managers to choose policies aligned with their target performance goals; see Appendix~\ref{sub-app:additional_metrics}.